| Title: | Prior Diagnostics and Sensitivity Analysis |

 div_measure |

-The divergence measure to use.
+Character (case sensitive) specifying the divergence measure to use.
 The following methods are implemented:

 |